-The Sleep Shirt’s head office is technically based in Vancouver but we now work out of a studio in Montreal.
+The Sleep Shirt’s head office is technically based in Vancouver, Canada, and our studio is there.
 Alexandra, the company’s founder, lives in Sweden with her Swedish husband and their kids, but she travels regularly to Canada and the team also meet in London or New York for meetings.
 We are an international company but technically, we are Canadian.

 Why does your fabric feel so stiff?

 Most of our fabrics are durable, Japanese cottons and they take quite a lot of time to break in.
 It is really important that you don’t judge the fabric when you take it out of the box, as it will probably feel a bit crunchy.
 Once you’ve worn it a few times and washed it a few times, it will start to soften.
 We normally suggest at least 5 washes before you start to notice the fabric softening, but you also need to be patient, as sometimes it can take even longer than that.
 We know it seems crazy to wait that long for your nightshirt to feel really soft, but as we explained above, our products are long lasting and it takes a bit of time to break them in perfectly.

 Do I have to wear the nightshirt collar and sleeves buttoned up?